All Products

 References

-• For more information about the features and risks of THP, see Transparent Hugepage Support.
+• For more information about the functionality and risks of THP, see Transparent Hugepage Support.

-• The Huge Page feature works similarly to THP to consolidate consecutive code fragments to the memory area of a huge page that is usually 2 MB or larger in size.
-This feature helps reduce TLB misses You can also use the Huge Page feature provided by Alibaba Cloud Linux to improve system performance.
+• Code Huge Page is a mechanism that uses the same consolidation principle as THP to map contiguous code segments into large memory regions (typically 2 MB or larger), which can reduce TLB misses.
+You can also use the Code Huge Page provided by Alibaba Cloud Linux to improve system performance.
 For more information, see Huge Pages.

-• For more information about how to optimize the system performance in Red Hat Enterprise Linux 7 by using THP, see Configuring Transparent Huge Pages.
+• For information on performance tuning methods for THP in Red Hat Enterprise Linux 7, see Configuring Transparent Huge Pages.